heptarch/heptarch.github.io/drafts/will.md

 ## Conclusion

-So, telling if one state in an SDS asymmetrically threshold updates to another state is, in general, wickedly difficult.
+So, telling if one state in an SDS asymmetrically threshold updates to another is, in general, wickedly difficult.
 It's possible the update rules for neurons look different (though they don't look dramatically different) or that our brains are for some reason much easier than the worst-case scenario which conventional complexity deals with (a more legitimate objection).
 Unfortunately, average-case complexity is much harder and requires an input probability distribution, which in turn requires a more precise input model for the biological substrate.
 These are well beyond the scope of this modest blog post.

 But I hope I've persuaded you that, even if we live in a simulation, it is highly unlikely our thoughts are in any way controlled by the simulators.
 They could perturb us, certainly; but they have no reliable way of telling what large-scale changes those perturbations will induce, other than by simulating and seeing what happens.
 This is far more severe than simple chaotic unpredictability; even with perfect knowledge of the forward process, the inverse problem is intractable.
 This is what I mean by *computational free will*: complexity-theoretic obstructions to external interference with the exercise of the will.

 Does this have anything to do with free will in the traditional sense?
+I suspect that both chaos and non-invertibility are relevant; if microscopic changes can lead to decisional shifts, the "could have done otherwise" has some phenomenological grounding, and

 <!--